 Now we are almost ready to cut, however we will need to change the lines to score lines rather than cut lines.
 Click on the scissors icon next to the score lines in the layers panel, and select the score option.
 As shown below:

-I will also suggest that before cutting to change the colours of the layers to similar colours to what your cutting with on your explore.
-As design Space will think you are cutting with all one colour (You can change the colours by clicking on the scissors icons above)
+I will also suggest that before cutting to change the colors of the layers to similar colors to what your cutting with on your explore.
+As design Space will think you are cutting with all one colour (You can change the colors by clicking on the scissors icons above)

 Once you are happy with your settings in the cut preview window you can press go, located at the bottom right of the screen.

 Follow the instructions on the screen, if you’re cutting just card stock then you will be ok to keep the dial on card stock, if you are cutting a thicker card you may need to choose cardstock +, which is the setting in between cardstock and fabric.
 If you are also using patterned paper, don’t forget to change the dial to paper when it’s time to switch.

 What I find great about cutting with my Cricut is that it tells you when to switch between different colors, which I find really helps me stay organized when cutting.

 Now the layers have been through the process of cutting, they now need gluing together (Silly me, I forgot to take a picture of the other 2 layers) What I did was I used the 2nd DAD layer to act as a base for the 3rd DAD layer.
 I stuck the patterned paper ‘DAD’ to the ‘DAD’ layer that I cut with the same cardstock as the base card layer, this is personal preference and you don’t need to do this, you take this design in whatever direction you want.